hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/198_sketch_of_the_life_of_pavhari_baba.md

 pronounced.
 He had a cave dug in the ground, like his friend near Varanasi, and began to go into it and remain there for hours.
 Then began a process of the most awful dietary discipline.
-The whole day he worked in his little Âshrama, conducted the worship of his beloved Râmachandra, cooked good dinners — in which art he is said to have been extraordinarily proficient — distributed the whole of the offered food amongst his friends and the poor, looked after their comforts till night
+The whole day he worked in his little Âshrama, conducted the worship of his beloved Rāmachandra, cooked good dinners — in which art he is said to have been extraordinarily proficient — distributed the whole of the offered food amongst his friends and the poor, looked after their comforts till night